- Fifth season at Virginia

-During his first indoor season, five Cavaliers earned All-America honors for qualifying for the NCAA Indoor Championships as Jada Seaman and Khyasia Caldwell qualified in the women’s long jump, Jordan Scott and Owayne Owens qualified in the men’s triple jump and Brenton Foster qualified in the men’s high jump.
-Scott led the NCAA in the triple jump, capturing the 17th-best all-time jump by an performer in NCAA history.
-His jump of 17.20m (55’10.25”) set an ACC and UVA record.
-Scott was named the USTFCCCA Southeast Regional Field Athlete of the Year, the ACC Field Athlete of the Year and the ACC Field Athlete of the Meet.
+During his first indoor season, five Cavaliers earned All-America honors for qualifying for the NCAA Indoor Championships as Jada Seaman and Khyasia Caldwell qualified in the women’s long jump, Jordan Scott and Owayne Owens qualified in the men’s triple jump, and Brenton Foster qualified in the men’s high jump.
+Scott led the NCAA in the triple jump, capturing the 17th-best all-time jump by a performer in NCAA history.
+His leap of 17.20m (55’10.25”) set an ACC and UVA record.
+Scott was named the USTFCCCA Southeast Regional Field Athlete of the Year, the ACC Field Athlete of the Year, and the ACC Field Athlete of the Meet.

 Owens won the ACC triple jump crown and went on to earn first-team All-America honors at the NCAA Championships where he placed sixth.
 Seaman repeated as the conference long jump champ and placed 12th at the NCAA meet.
 Sprinter Halle Hazzard also earned first-team All-America accolades at the NCAAs with an eighth-place showing in the 60-meter dash.

 Building highly-successful programs has been a big part of Lananna’s impact on the sport.

 Under his direction, the teams at Stanford and Oregon combined to win 11 NCAA team championships and produced numerous NCAA individual champions, conference champions, and Olympic medalists.
 He has led teams to 42 conference championships for three-plus decades as a head coach.

 A five-time NCAA cross country coach of the year, Lananna was inducted into the United States Track and Field and Cross Country Coaches Association’s Hall of Fame in 2012.